jdauphant/developers-documentation/_scalingo_api/apps.md

 * `router`

 If the metrics type is `router` the container and index parameters are ignored.
-But you can pass a `status_code` get variable which will filter router metrics by their status code.
+But you can pass a `status_code` get variable which filters router metrics by their status code.

 Possible values are: